 sqlplus / as sysdba shutdown immediate startup

-Following two queries will help you find if you have reverted back to good backup
+The following two queries will help you find if you have reverted back to a good backup

 select * from v$encryption_wallet;